 - Physical custody refers to where the child resides.
 A parent can have sole physical custody if they are their child’s primary custodian or joint physical custody with their child’s other parent.

 - Legal custody refers to a parent’s right to make significant decisions about their child’s education, healthcare, and religious upbringing.
-As with physical custody, legal custody can either be sole or joint.
+As with physical custody, legal custody can be sole or joint, and knowing the factors courts consider can help you win the custody arrangement you believe is best for your child.

 Parenting Time Schedule